The Gaussian-Head OFL Family: One-Shot Federated Learning from Client Global Statistics: Preliminaries

 \item \textbf{QDA (class covariances).} A quadratic discriminant head with (shrunk) $\Sigma_c$ per class when class-wise second moments are available (either directly or after projection).
 The intuition is to model class-dependent spreads and correlations, which can matter for fine-grained classes or domain shifts.
 Fisher projection mitigates overfitting by compressing to the most discriminative directions; shrinkage stabilizes inverses.
 When available, QDA is our most expressive \emph{closed-form} option and a strong teacher.

-\item \textbf{FisherMix (cosine-margin head, trained on synthetic data).} A lightweight cosine classifier trained \emph{server-side only} on synthetic, class-conditional samples drawn in the Fisher subspace from the Gaussian heads.
-The intuition is angular separation: normalizing features and weights emphasizes directions over scale, while a small margin $m$ widens class gaps near the decision boundary.
+\item \textbf{FisherMix (linear head, trained on synthetic data).} A lightweight linear classifier trained \emph{server-side only} on synthetic, class-conditional samples drawn in the Fisher subspace from the Gaussian heads.
+The intuition is to refine decision boundaries in the most discriminative directions identified by Fisher projection, improving separation when closed-form Gaussian heads are slightly biased.
 Benefits: no real data needed, tiny model, strong performance when prototypes are good but margins are tight; especially effective when clusters are roughly convex in $z_f$ yet not perfectly separable by the closed-form heads.

-\item \textbf{Proto-Hyper (low-rank residual on top of a Gaussian base).} A compact residual head $h(z_f)=V_2U_1z_f$ that \emph{adds} corrections to a standardized Gaussian base (NB/LDA) and learns via temperature-distilled soft targets from a blended Gaussian teacher (e.g., LDA/QDA).
+\item \textbf{Proto-Hyper (low-rank residual on top of a Gaussian base).} A compact residual head $h(z_f)=V_2U_1z_f$ that \emph{adds} corrections to a Gaussian base (NB/LDA) and learns via temperature-distilled soft targets from a blended Gaussian teacher (e.g., LDA/QDA).
 The intuition is bias correction: keep the closed-form geometry for stability and learn only a small low-rank “delta” to fix systematic mismatches (non-Gaussian tails, mild correlations, calibration).
 Advantages: very few parameters, fast convergence on synthetic data, strong robustness to non-IID and encoder/backbone changes while preserving the data-free guarantee. \end{enumerate}